Affiliate links on Android Authority may earn us a commission. Learn more.

-Apple’s iPhone 12 sports a new protective glass coating called Ceramic Shield.
+The iPhone 13 and iPhone 12 series sport a new protective glass coating called Ceramic Shield.
 Ceramic Shield promises up to 4x better drop resistance than previous iPhones, clear optical performance, and general scratch resistance.
-Apple hasn’t had the best reputation for glass protection in the past, so this seems like an important improvement.
+Apple hasn’t had the best reputation for glass protection in the past, so this technology offers an important improvement.

-So how exactly did Apple come up with this new glass technology, and how does it compare to other options on the market?
+The question is how exactly did Apple come up with this new glass technology, and can it compare against other options on the market?
 Well, for starters, it’s made by Corning, the designers behind Gorilla Glass.

 Apple’s iPhone Ceramic Shield explained